comsci-uwc-isak/unit-1-project-Irvinfang/README.md

 I decided to use the bash program to create a series of scripts that can function for the car rental program, and the reason I used bash to create this program is because it is easier to create on the computer, and also because this is the language that I'm currently learning.
 The way this program works is to create the car profile, and after that the user has to input the details of the car (license plate, car brand, model, and the amount of passengers it can obtain).
 If the user wants to record the trip distances, they can simply just input the license plate of the car into the recording program and it'll show the total distance the car has traveled.
 ### Success Criteria
 These are outcomes that can be measured
-1. A car can be created
+1. A car can be created and stored in the database
-2. A trip can be recorded for a given car
+2. A car information can be edited
-3. A summary (total distance travel, average) of trips can be requested
+3. A car information can be deleted
-4. A car information can be edited
+4. A summary (total distance travel, average) of trips can be requested
-5. A basic working backup system is available
+5. A trip can be recorded for a given car
-6. The user can easilly (name notation, documentation) underdstand the commands
+6. The user can easilly (name notation, documentation) understand the commands
 7. Installation is **simple**, it does not require additional software, one step process
-8. A car information can be deleted
+8. A basic working backup system is available

 9. The application can be uninstalled